The 3D viewport control can display simple and complex 3D objects in SAP Fiori, including basic user interaction.

 You can set a busy state for each SAPUI5 control.
 This function adapts to the space available on the UI.

-Buttons allow users to trigger actions – either by clicking or tapping the button, or by pressing a corresponding key.
+Buttons allow users to trigger actions – either by clicking the button, or by pressing a corresponding key.

 The calculation builder can be used to create complex arithmetic expressions using arithmetic and logical operators.